Please DONATE ASU scholarships for teachers, or

 Which of these five categories describes you?

-I. You live within commuting distance of ‘Modeling Central’ at ASU.
+I. You live within commuting distance of ASU.

 · Suggest a local project of importance to you; talk with Jane Jackson about it.

-· Prepare concept inventory data for entry, and call teachers to ask them to submit student data.
+· Call teachers to ask them to submit student data on concept inventory.

 · Recruit teachers for modeling workshops: call physics and/or chemistry teachers in metropolitan Phoenix (from your home?) and invite them to take a modeling workshop.
 Or call physics teachers statewide and invite them.
 (You’d call their school to ask when their prep period is or when their last class ends; and then call the teacher personally.
 It’s enjoyable!)

 · Offer to help newer physics modelers to increase their enrollment by working with their counselors and chemistry teachers.
 (A resource is Earl Barrett’s 2009 article in THE PHYSICS TEACHER).
-Or modify the AAPT/APS brochure for teachers and counselors.
 (Modeling Instruction eliminates the “higher math” prerequisite that counselors use to discourage ‘ordinary’ students from taking physics, since trigonometry can be done graphically.)

 · Ask Colleen Megowan, AMTA Executive Officer, what help she needs for the AMTA. email@example.com.